 Fire Extinguisher FAQs

-What are the different classes of fire extinguishers and how do they differ?
+Q: What are the different classes of fire extinguishers and how do they differ?

-How long do fire extinguishers last?
+Q: How long does a fire extinguisher last?

-A: You’ll want to check the date of manufacture before use to make sure the fire extinguisher is still functional.
+You’ll want to check the date of manufacture before use to make sure the fire extinguisher is still functional.
 Most fire extinguishers need to be refilled or refurbished every 5-6 years.
 Take the time to check your fire extinguishers on a monthly basis in case you need to use it unexpectedly.
 The last thing you want is to try to use a fire extinguisher that is not in working order!

-How do I know if a fire extinguisher is not safe?
+Q: How do I know if a fire extinguisher is not safe?

-Is it dangerous to drop a fire extinguisher?
+Q: Is it dangerous to drop a fire extinguisher?